A nearly Blackwell-optimal policy gradient method: Natural gradients of the bias

 \section{Natural gradients of the bias}

 The standard gradient ascent of the form \eqref{equ:polparam_update} without preconditioner is \emph{not} invariant under policy parameterization.
-To overcome this, we need natural (covariant) gradients of the bias, \ie $\mat{F}_b^{-1} \nabla v_b(\vecb{\theta})$, where $\mat{F}_b$ is a bias Fisher matrix derived in this Section.
-This $\mat{F}_b$ also increases the convergence rate.
+One of possible ways to overcome this is by utilizing natural (covariant) gradients of the bias, \ie $\fbmat^{-1} \nabla v_b(\vecb{\theta})$, where $\fbmat$ denotes a bias Fisher matrix derived in this Section.
+The use of natural gradients is also anticipated to increase the optimization convergence rate.

-\cite{kakade_2002_npg} firstly proposed a gain Fisher $\mat{F}_{g, a}$ of a parameterized policy $\pi(\vecb{\theta})$.
+\cite{kakade_2002_npg} firstly proposed a gain Fisher $\fgamat$ of a parameterized policy $\pi(\vecb{\theta})$.
 That is,